dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-So there you go, in this little demo we built a Docker image and started a container where the Apache service were listening on port 80.
-We also saw that making a HTTP request to a loopback address through a web browser, we got the actual response with the right payload.
+So there you go, in this little demo we built a Docker image and started a container.

+Inside the container Apache were listening on port 80.

+We also saw that making HTTP request to a loopback address through the web browser, we got the actual response form the web server running inside the container with the right payload.

+An action that only took about a minute to perform in practices took nearly half an hour to explain.
+So this should give you some idea how powerful it is to have a Docker in your development environment toolbox.

 ---